 The size of your small wedding is entirely up to you – just keep in mind that cutting a guest list can be difficult.
 A guest list of 50 can quickly grow to 60 or 70 with plus ones or added guests due to social pressures.

-Read on for small wedding planning tips to ensure that you keep your big day as intimate as you intend.
+Read on for small wedding planning tips to ensure that you keep your special day as intimate as you intend.

 Small Backyard Wedding Reception